CrossTheRoadElec/Phoenix5-Documentation/README.md

 #### Setup Limit switches
 An “out of the box” Talon SRX or Victor SPX will default with the limit switch setting of “Normally Open” for both forward and reverse.
 This means that motor drive is allowed when a limit switch input is not closed (i.e. not connected to ground).
 When a limit switch input is closed (is connected to ground) the Talon SRX/Victor SPX will disable motor drive and individually blink both LEDs red in the direction of the fault (red blink pattern will move towards the M+/white wire for positive limit fault, and towards M-/green wire for negative limit fault)

 <p align = "center">
 ![Chart for limit switching](images/README-da0f78d6.png)
 </p>

-Limit switch features can be disabled or changed to “Normally Closed” in the RoboRIO web-based configuration.
+Limit switch features can be disabled or changed to “Normally Closed” in the roboRIO web-based configuration.
 Changing the settings will take effect once the “Save” button is pressed.
 The settings are saved in persistent memory.

 <p align = "center">
 ![Webdash image](images/README-d3c40698.png)
 </p>

-If the neutral mode or limit switch mode is changed in the RoboRIO web-based configuration, the motor controller will momentarily disable then resume motor drive.
+If the neutral mode or limit switch mode is changed in the roboRIO web-based configuration, the motor controller will momentarily disable then resume motor drive.
 All other settings can be changed without impacting the motor drive or enabled-state of the Talon SRX

 #### Closed-Loop (Using Sensor) Control
 These features and configurations influence the behavior of the motor controller when encoders/sensors are being used to provide feedback to a maneuver.
 ##### Sensors
 Sensors for motor controllers provide feedback about the position, velocity, and acceleration of the system using that motor controller.
 The Talon SRX supports a wide variety of sensors while the Victor SPX is able to grab sensor data from another motor controller, which we call remote source.

+**NotSureHowThisIsGoingToWorkYet**

 ###### Why bother with sensors?
 Sensors allows both the motor controller and user to receive data and feedback.
 That information allows us to act upon different situations by giving us information about the motors position, speed, and acceleration.
-This information is especially important when implementing a close loop control, such as a PID control loop.
+This information is especially important when implementing a closed-loop control, such as a PID control loop.

 ###### How do I choose the sensor?
-***Not sure what to type here***
+**NotSureHowThisIsGoingToWorkYet**

 ###### How do I know the sensor works?
 There are multiple methods of ensuring the connected sensor is active and returning meaningful data.
 The best method is to plot the signal and watch the plot, looking for continuous data that is responsive.
 Another, but less reliable method is to print your values to a console and check for values, which makes it harder to see if there is noise in the values.